-Logitech Ultrathin Keyboard Folio for iPad Air review
+Logitech Ultrathin Keyboard Folio for iPad Air full review

 The Logitech Ultrathin Keyboard Folio for iPad Air is an excellent iPad case.
 As well as offering protection, it features a full-sized keyboard inside of the screen flap.
 Our Logitech Ultrathin Keyboard Folio review looks at whether this is the best keyboard dock for the iPad Air.